gotmax23/feedbin-docker/README.md

 ----
 Self-host [Feedbin](https://github.com/feedbin/feedbin) with Docker.
 Feedbin is a web based RSS reader.
 It's an open-source Ruby on Rails software.

 Feedbin's main goal is not to be easily self-hostable, and it was quite hard getting all of the services to work.
-During the process of creating `feedbin-docker`, I made [a few contributions to the upstream project](https://github.com/feedbin/feedbin/commits?author=angristan) to make it self-hostable ready.
+During the process of creating `feedbin-docker`, I made [a few contributions to the upstream project](https://github.com/feedbin/feedbin/commits?author=angristan) to make it self-hostable.
 Other have taken other approaches by forking it, but all the projects I found on GitHub were abandonned and weren't working anymore.

 I chose to run it in Docker because of all the services required to run Feedbin.